Faxerlander/Merchant-Faxerfork-/README.md

 - Change between currencies using the Page Up/Down keys.
 - Change between categories using the Left/Right arrow keys, and between items with the Up/Down arrow keys
 - Loadout code for the mercenary bucks is `bux`.
-- CVars are:
-	`hdm_cardback [0-1]`: Card back graphic.

-### Tiberium
----
-- Crystals can spawn in secret sectors and can only be "mined" with a chainsaw.
-You can also shoot them to clear out a path but don't expect them to drop much.
-- Sectors with tiberium crystals will be toxic.
-Don't attempt to mine without a radsuit, you will die.
-Chunks will also be toxic.
-- Blue crystals are much rarer and also much more dangerous.
-- There is no guarantee you'd be able to mine a field if it's too large.
-That's a severe case of "working as intended".
-If you are clever enough, you might be able to do it with some strategic planning.
-But don't expect to always succeed.

-### Bounty
----
-- One of the enemies on the map, out of those valid, will have a bounty on their head.
-They can be recognized by the special effect other monsters do not have (if any).
-- The standard effect is added or increased shield and increased health, along with increased aggressiveness.
-These enemies will be much deadlier and harder to kill.
-- More valid targets for bounty and more effects (chosen at random) may be added by additional addons.
-- Monsters that can currently be a target of bounty:
-	- Healer Imps
-	- Marines
-	- Hell Knights/Barons
-	- Cacodemons
-	- Archviles
-	- Cybers/Masterminds
-	- Melodica's Cabal Cultists

 ### Slot Machines
 ---